“The escape velocity of Earth is the speed at which a free object must travel to escape into space from a planet’s gravitational pull.”

 Earth is nearly a closed system.
 We lose some hydrogen and helium from the atmosphere due to its escape velocity.

-And we get the occasional meteor strike.
+On top of that, we get the occasional meteor strike.
 But in general, Earth is a closed system because it doesn’t exchange matter from or to the outside.

 Remember that when carbon dioxide levels increase or decrease in the atmosphere, it doesn’t physically escape Earth.
 Rather oceans soak up CO2 like a sponge from biomass photosynthesis.